-Asset values for Alternative Equity as reported on page 29 include balances as of September 30th of each year plus all cash transactions that occurred between October 1st and December 31st of each year.
+Asset values for Alternative Equity as reported on page 29 include balances as of September 30th of each year, as reported by the funds managers, plus all cash transactions that occurred between October 1st and December 31st of each year.
 This is due to the late reporting nature of the investment class.